ralcorta/mongoose-model-ts/README.md

-# :warning: THIS PACKAGE IS UNDER DEVELOPING AND THIS IS NOT IN NPM REPOSITORY YET

-# :rocket: mongoose-model-ts
+# :rocket: Mongoose Model TS

 mongoose-model-ts is a package for Typescript node proyect to use mongoose in a type way.